 “To the angel of the church in Smyrna write: These are the words of him who is the First and the Last, who died and came to life again.
 I know your afflictions and your poverty—yet you are rich!
 I know about the slander of those who say they are Jews and are not, but are a synagogue of Satan.
 Do not be afraid of what you are about to suffer.
 I tell you, the devil will put some of you in prison to test you, and you will suffer persecution for ten days.
 Rev. 2:8-10

 The letter to the church in Smyrna follows the same pattern as John’s letter to the church in Ephesus and begins by describing the events that are now; meaning they will take place in John’s own lifetime.
-As with the previous letter, the instructions found in the letter to the church in Smyrna could be applied to any church suffering the same circumstances today.
+As with the previous letter, the instructions found in the letter to the church in Smyrna could also be applied to any church suffering the same circumstances today.
 In this way John’s letter to the church in Smyrna has a dual application to the church of the First-Century and the church today.
-As with the previous letter, the letter to the church in Smyrna ends with a special promise to the martyrs and is addressed to those who have ears to hear.
+As with the previous letter, the letter to the church in Smyrna ends with a special promise to the martyrs, which is addressed to those who have ears to hear.

 Be faithful, even to the point of death, and I will give you life as your victor’s crown.
 Whoever has ears, let them hear what the Spirit says to the churches.
 The one who is victorious will not be hurt at all by the second death.
 Rev. 2:10-11